military bases in new york

 In Use: 1955-present

-Overall Mission: Home to Search and Rescue unit.
+Overall Mission: Station Montauk is home to its Search and Rescue unit.
 Has military and civilian personnel.

 Also, home to a USCG Law Enforcement unit.
-Here, is the duty of all personnel to watch over Long Island Sound and Long Island itself.
+Here, it’s the duty of all personnel to watch over Long Island Sound and Long Island itself.

-There are eight boat units in the Long Island Sound Sector, and Montauk makes up one of these units
+There are seven boat units in the Long Island Sound Sector, and Montauk makes up one of these units

 USCG Station Shinnecock